 The criminal liability of an event organiser with regard to sports-related accidents will generally comprise criminal negligence, such as the offence of causing injury through negligence; offence of causing death through negligence; and offence of causing death or injury through negligence in the pursuit of social activities under the Penal Code.15

 iv Liability of the athletes

 Athletes who accidentally cause injury or death to another person (such as another athlete or spectator) while playing sports may be subject to criminal liability under the Penal Code (typically the offence of criminal negligence, as described in Section III, iii).
 Although this is rare, where the prosecution is able to prove an intention to commit the criminal act, the accused athlete may be subject to criminal liability for crimes involving intention (such as assault, injury or injury causing death) under the Penal Code.16

 Athletes may also be subject to general civil liability to compensate others for damages arising from their negligence (or intentional act) under the general rule of tort law of the Civil Code.

-However, it is commonly accepted by court cases that playing sports will, to some extent, result in injury and the rules of each sport are generally sufficiently sophisticated to address the danger inherent in sports.
+However, it is commonly accepted by court cases that playing sports will, to some extent, result in injury, and the rules of each sport are generally sufficiently sophisticated to address the danger inherent in sports.
 Accordingly, in most cases, a person who participates in a sports activity will be recognised to have accepted a certain degree of danger that is inherent in the sport.
-Therefore, as long as a player conducts himself or herself within the socially reasonable limits according to the playing rules of the sport, a player is unlikely to be held liable for his or her actions in the course of playing the sport; provided, however, that this is subject to a case by case analysis, taking into consideration several factors (such as the purpose of playing the sport, the playing level of players, the degree of control over danger, and the danger of the sport itself).
+Therefore, as long as a player conducts him or herself within the socially reasonable limits according to the playing rules of the sport, a player is unlikely to be held liable for his or her actions in the course of playing the sport; however, this is subject to a case-by-case analysis, taking into consideration several factors (such as the purpose of playing the sport, the playing level of players, the degree of control over danger and the danger of the sport itself).

 v Liability of the spectators